Skip to main content

 • Q. Is your device calibrated?

-Yes, the Standard and manufacturer required calibration every two years, and here is my calibration certificate.
+• Yes, the Standard and manufacturer require calibration every two years, and here is my calibration certificate.

 • Q. Is your device in working condition?

-Yes, when it arrived, I performed a series of 3 drops on a reference surface provided by the manufacturer.
-On my concrete surface, we are within 10% of their value on their concrete surface and this is our base reference number as per the manufacturer’s requirement.
+• Yes, when it arrived, I performed a series of 3 drops on a reference surface provided by the manufacturer.
+On my concrete surface, we are within 5% of their value on their concrete surface.

 Should a standard allow the reference drop testing to be done at a lesser frequency or following the testing 24 hours, 3, 7, 31 days after the testing and the reference drops are not within 5% on g, all of the testing back to the last “compliant” reference test is suspect and the testing agency must get in touch with their clients and tell them their testing during that timeframe will have to be redone.